+What do learners need to learn?
+Skills

-The key points of health and safety legislation that provide a framework for more specific, taskfocused activities at work.
+The key points of health and safety legislation that provide a N/A framework for more specific, task-focused activities at work.
 Welding specific HSE Health and safety guidance e.g. fume protection and control.
 The company's health and safety policy and how it sets the scene for ensuring a healthy and safe place of work.
 The company's health and safety procedures, specifically those related to the learner's role, responsibilities and functions.
 The typical emergency systems and procedures that would be in place for a manufacturing and processing environments.
 The importance of complying with legislation and the consequences of breaches in legislation on the individual and the organisation.
+How to access sources of authoritative information.